consciousness (or experience) = information

 Emergence from Brain Parts?

-Again, we can argue that the IIT position on what it calls “phi” is a commitment to some form of emergence in that an (informational) system is - according to Christof Koch - “more than the sum of its parts”.
+Again, we can argue that the IIT position on what it calls “phi” is a commitment to some form of emergence in that an informational system is - according to Christof Koch - “more than the sum of its parts”.
 This is what he calls “synergy”.
 Nonetheless, a system can be more than the sum of its parts without any commitment to strong emergence.
-After all, if four matches are shaped into a square, then that's more than a collection of matches; though it's not more than the sum of its parts.
+After all, if four matches are shaped into a square, then that's more than an arbitrary collection of matches; though it's not more than the sum of its parts.
 (Four matches scattered on the floor wouldn't constitute a square.)
 However, emergentists have traditionally believed that consciousness is more than the sum of its/the brain's (?) parts.
 Indeed, in a strong sense, it can even be said that consciousness itself has no parts.
 Unlike water and its parts (individual H20 molecules), consciousness is over and above what gives rise to it (whatever that is).
 It's been seen as a truly emergent phenomenon.
 Water isn't, strictly speaking, strongly emergent from H20 molecules.
 It's a large collection of H2O molecules.
 (Water = H20 molecules.)
 Having said, in a sense, it can be said that water does weakly emerge from a large collection of H20 molecules.

 The idea of the whole being more than the sum of its parts has been given concrete form in the example of the brain and its parts.
 IIT tells us that the individual neurons, ganglia, amygdala, visual cortex, etc. each have “non-zero phi”.
 This means that if they're taken individually, they're all (tiny) spaces of consciousness unto themselves.
 However, if you lump all these parts together (which is obviously the case with the human brain), then the entire brain has more phi than each of its parts taken individually; as well as more phi than each of its parts taken collectively.
 Moreover, the brain as a whole takes over (or “excludes”) the phi of the parts.
 Thus the brain, as we know, works as a unit; even if there are parts with their own specific roles (not to mention the philosopher's “modules”).